puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 # URL to this integration's source code.
 Optional.
 If the homepage is a GitHub
 # link, may be inferred automatically.
 source: git://github.com/relay-integrations/github.git

+# URL or path relative to this file to an icon or icons representing this
+# integration.
+Optional.
+icon: media/logo.svg
+#icon:
+#  tiny: media/logo-tiny.svg
+#  medium: media/logo.svg

 # Free-form labels to help people find this integration.
 Optional.
 tags: